 Consider using expert guides, offering access to a closed Facebook challenge group that is aimed at tackling the issue they have, invite them to have a commitment-free live chat with you about their goals.

-Aidan, founder of Fitroots, uses a 10 Steps to Choose the Right Personal Trainer guide on his services page.
-People who view his services page are more likely to be contemplating hiring a PT.
+Aidan, founder of Fitroots, uses a 10 Steps to Choose the Right Personal Trainer guide on his personal training services page.
+People who view his personal training page are more likely to be contemplating hiring a PT.
 Therefore, how to choose a personal trainer is the ideal guide to help them.

 When a person downloads this guide, we can then send them follow up emails that help to guide them through the decision making process.
 If that person was going to hire a Personal Trainer in Slough, they'll almost definitely choose Fitroots.